5 Open Source Alternatives to Google Analytics

 ✓ light-weight

-✓ can handle larger amounts of traffic
+✓ can handle large amounts of traffic

 Umami